learn-co-curriculum/project-template-react-rails-api/README.md

 # FitnessFriends

+## Project Pitch: FitnessFriend is a fitness app where a user can track their exercise and nutrition in order to achieve their fitness goals!

 ## Description

 FitnessFriends is a fitness app designed to keep track of your daily calories.
 The app allows you to create an account with a username and password.
 Then throughout the day the user can add what they’ve eaten and how much calories there was in each meal/food item.
 The user can also add exercises they’ve done and add the amount of calories each exercise burned.